go-addrs/addrs/README.md

-3. It can convert itself to an aggregated form containing the minimum number of entries required such that any search using an `Address` as the search key will return the same value as the same search on the original.
-(This operation requires that the values be of a comparable type, either by using a type that is inherently comparable with `==` and `!=` or by implementing the `EqualComparable` interface.
+3. It can convert itself to an aggregated form containing the minimum number of entries required such that any search using an `Address` as the search key will return the same value as it would on the original.
+(This operation requires that the values be of a comparable type, either by using a type that is inherently comparable with `==` and `!=` or by implementing the `EqualComparable` interface (e.g. `Set` implements this interface so they can be stored as values in a `Table`).

 4. It supports an efficient diff operation so that you can iterate the entries removed, added, or changed from one to the other.

-Given a large table to start with, if you make a small number of modifications to it and then diff the before and after snapshots, the diff operation efficiency will be very good, proportional to the changes made between the two snapshots.
+   Starting with a large `Table`, if you make a small number of modifications to it and then diff the before and after snapshots, the diff operation efficiency will be very good -- proportional to the changes made between the two snapshots.